Colby in Salamanca

 Academics

 The academic program begins with your orientation, comprised of linguistic and cultural components.
-After completing an initial placement exam, Colby program students on both the language acquisition and integrated programs are placed at the appropriate level in language classes made up of students from around the globe and taught by the faculty of the Universidad de Salamanca.
-An additional hour of class is devoted to culture and is taught for Colby in Salamanca group members only.
+After completing an online initial placement exam, Colby program students on both the language acquisition and integrated programs are placed at the appropriate level in language classes made up of students from around the globe and taught by the faculty of the Universidad de Salamanca.
+Two additional hours of class are devoted to culture (Spanish Culture, Spanish and Latin American Cinema, The Arab World in the Hispanic World, Spanish Art).
 Program specific details are listed below.

 Integrated Program